Best Places to Take the Kids Glamping Near Sydney

 We’ve uncovered the best spots for hassle-free (and pampering) camping.
 Once you’ve tried these, you’ll never go back to the old ways.

 Roar and Snore, Taronga Zoo

 We all love visiting Taronga Zoo for the day, but did you know you can stay overnight in the zoo’s luxurious camps.
-‘Roar and Snore’ is a one night treat which allows guests an exclusive behind-the-scenes-tour of the zoo!
+‘Roar and Snore’ is a one night treat which allows guests an exclusive behind-the-scenes tour of the zoo!
 You’ll get to have animal encounters that you’ve never had before.
 Snacks, a buffet dinner and breakfast is included.
-Accommodation is in an awar-winning tent set-up equipped with a double bed and a single pop-up trundle bed.
+Accommodation is in an award-winning tent set-up equipped with a double bed and a single pop-up trundle bed.
 Bathrooms and showers are in a separate block nearby.

-Conditions: Children must be at least five years old to attend Roar & Snore, maximum of three children per adult
+Conditions: Children must be at least five years old to attend Roar & Snore, a maximum of three children per adult

 Dates: Several nights throughout the week, various dates throughout the year